MuhammadHamimIslam/Pyth3/Readme.md

 # Pyth3

-Pyth3 is a Python project of python practice.
-This repository contains the source code, documentation, and examples to help you get started with Pyth3.
+Pyth3 is a Python project of my python practice.
+This repository contains the source code, documentation, and examples.

 ## Table of Contents